Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States

-With this in mind, we have the following consequence of Fact \ref{fact:nested simple cycles}.
+With this in mind, we have the following consequence of Lemma \ref{lemma:nested simple cycles}.

-\begin{lemma} If $T_1$ is valid, then the circuits formed by its connected components are compositions of the paths $(\mathfrak p_k)_{k\leq K_1+K_2}$ (here, we say that two paths $\mathfrak p$ and $\mathfrak p'$ can be composed if the target of the last step of $\mathfrak p$ is the source of the first step of $\mathfrak p'$). \end{lemma} \begin{proof} If $T_1$ is a forest of cacti, then there is no vertex of odd degree.
+\begin{lemma} If $T_1$ is valid, then it is an edge-disjoint union of circuits that are compositions of the paths $(\mathfrak p_k)_{k\leq K_1+K_2}$ (here, we say that two paths $\mathfrak p$ and $\mathfrak p'$ can be composed if the target of the last step of $\mathfrak p$ is the source of the first step of $\mathfrak p'$). \end{lemma} \begin{proof} If $T_1$ is a forest of cacti, then there is no vertex of odd degree.
 In particular, every vertex of degree one in $\tilde T_0$ (which is either a target or source of a path $p_k$) is identified with at least one other such vertex in the quotient $T_1$.
-We may then form the circuits by composing the paths whose targets and sources have been identified in $\tilde T_0$. \end{proof}
+We may then first form a quotient of $\tilde T_0$ by composing the paths whose targets and sources have been identified as in $T_1$, and then obtain $T_1$ by adding more identifications. \end{proof}

 Next, in order to better understand the structure that $M$ imposes on $T_1$, we introduce the concept of a word induced by a path.